Select language:

 Following the devastating loss of lives and livelihoods during the El Niño climate cycle in 2017, the UK Department for International Trade signed a government-to-government agreement in June 2020 with the Government of Peru to help accelerate the reconstruction of vital schools, health facilities and flood protection.

-The UK Delivery Team (UKDT) of Arup, Mace and Gleeds has been working with the Authority for Reconstruction with Changes (ARCC) to apply international best practice to the reconstruction of resilient and sustainable facilities and infrastructure.
+The UK Delivery Team (UKDT) made up of experts from Arup, Mace and Gleeds has been working with the Authority for Reconstruction with Changes (ARCC), and now the Peru National Infrastructure Authority (ANIN), to apply international best practice to the delivery of vital infrastructure and facilities that are already protecting and benefiting millions of people along the coastal regions of Peru.

-The Government-to-Government (G2G) partnership is supporting the reconstruction of 74 schools and 15 new or completely rebuilt hospitals and health facilities.
+The Government-to-Government (G2G) partnership is supporting the reconstruction to international standards of 74 schools and 18 new or completely rebuilt hospitals and health facilities.

-To protect communities against future extreme weather events, the UKDT is accelerating the implementation of sustainable flood prevention by improving 17 river basins, five gullies and seven drainage systems across seven regions.
+To protect communities against future extreme weather events, the UKDT is accelerating the implementation of sustainable flood prevention by improving water flow and containment across 17 river basins, 5 gullies and 7 urban drainage systems in seven regions.

 Transferring knowledge to build capacity in Peru